tamarakaufler/asset_manager/AssetManagerApi/README.md

 REQUIREMENTS

-Provide a RESTful web service with equivalent functionality as the Asset Management web application with GUI
+Provide a RESTful web service with equivalent functionality as the Asset Management web application

 IMPLEMENTATION